This is a guide to setting up Lmod (lua environment modules) on a CentOS system.

 To install Lmod, you should add the epel repository and then do

-customize anything, like the paths included in the MODULEPATH
+customize anything, like the paths included in the MODULEPATH, the scripts

 the last entry in the modulepath init script